What is this deliverable for?

 14. Individual Compatibility (one page per member)

-For each team member, a page details their compatibility with each of their colleagues, along with a description of the expected dynamics.
+For each team member, a page details their compatibility with each of their colleagues, accompanied by a description of the expected dynamics.

 15. Compatibility Legend